ledarh/AStarShortestPath/README.md

 ## :star2: About the Project
-This java implementation of A* Shortest Path in Java was originally written for a 300-level undergraduate computer science course.
+This java 18 SE implementation of A* Shortest Path in Java was originally written for a 300-level undergraduate computer science course.
 This program was developed by myself in conjunction with the relevent course and accompanying documentation materials have been adapted from the originals originally created by Mike Stein.